Students for Fair Admissions v. Harvard: Military academies

-Since Students for Fair Admission v.
-Harvard, several lower courts have declined to extend the ruling to military academies, instead holding that military academies, including the U.S. Military Academy and the U.S. Naval Academy, may continue to consider race in admissions because of the compelling national security interest in a diverse officer corps.
-In April 2025, U.S. military academies ended affirmative action in admissions.
+After Students for Fair Admission v.
+Harvard, several lower courts declined to extend the ruling to military academies, instead holding that military academies, including the U.S. Military Academy and the U.S. Naval Academy, may continue to consider race in admissions because of the compelling national security interest in a diverse officer corps.
+But in April 2025, U.S. military academies ended affirmative action in admissions anyway.

 Lawsuits after Students for Fair Admission v.
 Harvard

+Since the Supreme Court's decision in Harvard, conservative groups such as Blum's American Alliance for Equal Rights have sued public and private companies, nonprofit groups, and other entities that give minorities any type of benefit.
+The suits are based on the Supreme Court's decision; the Ku Klux Klan Act of 1871, which forbids engaging in conspiracies to deny civil rights; and the Civil Rights Act of 1866, which these groups argue protect white people from discrimination.
+The groups also cite executive orders Trump issued in his second term that aim to eliminate diversity, equity, and inclusion initiatives in government.

 After Students for Fair Admission v.
-Harvard, SFFA sent a letter to 150 campuses stating it would continue to monitor changes in admissions procedures implemented by colleges and universities.
+Harvard, SFFA sent 150 colleges and universities letters saying it would continue to monitor changes in their admissions procedures.

 On the day of the decision, Missouri Attorney General Andrew Bailey ordered Missouri's public universities to stop considering race as a factor in scholarship decisions.
 In May 2024, the University of Missouri filed a court petition requesting the authority to override previous donor agreements.

 In February 2025, Students Against Racial Discrimination sued the nine-campus University of California system in the U.S. District Court for the Northern District of California, alleging that its use of a "holistic" admissions policy violates Title VI of the Civil Rights Act and the Equal Protection Clause of the Fourteenth Amendment in light of Students for Fair Admission v.
 Harvard.

 In March 2025, Stanley Zhong and Students Who Oppose Racial Discrimination sued Cornell University in the U.S. District Court for the Northern District of New York, alleging discrimination against Asian applicants in its admissions process in violation of Title VI of the Civil Rights Act of 1964.
 Zhong had previously sued the University of California for racial discrimination in admissions.
 He was reportedly rejected by 16 of the 18 colleges he applied to, with a 3.97 GPA, before Google hired him at age 18 in 2023.

+The Court's decision and the 2026 Harvard lawsuit have concerned K-12 schools with regard to their curricula and hiring practices.
+Cardinal Education in the Bay Area CEO Allen Koh said: "I think schools that have better resources—they're going to be able to produce literature and have workshops [for students on college admissions], and maybe help them navigate some of these issues.
+But not every school will be able to do that."